 Coat racks and an umbrella stand are available in the vestibule.

-Complimentary, self-serve day lockers are available for members and visitors to store bags, coats, and other personal belongings during their visit.
+Free, self-serve day lockers are available for members and visitors to store bags, coats, and other personal belongings during their visit.

 The Boston Athenæum is not responsible for lost or stolen items, for items left on the coat racks, or for articles left overnight.